Follow the link below for a ‘map’ of premises in the street.

 Royal Clarence Hotel showing gateposted entrance to Regent St, by this time connecting with the original North Esplanade

-Advertisements from Burnham on Sea Golf Handbook, probably 1910’s
+Advertisements above from Burnham on Sea Golf Handbook, probably 1910’s

 Above advert from Burnham on Sea Guide, probably 1940’s

-The building which appears in the picture below as the International Stores (subsequently the Job Centre, now vacant for many years) was once home to The Blue Bird Cafe.
-An article about a Rail excursion to Burnham, in the Western Gazette of 28th August 1931, says of this:
+The upper floor of building which appears in the picture below as the International Stores (subsequently the Job Centre, now vacant for many years) was once home to The Blue Bird Tea Rooms.
+An article about a Rail excursion to Burnham, in the Western Gazette of 28th August 1931, says:

 ‘I lunched late at the “Blue Bird.”
 I mention this fact not because suppose that my gastronomic cravings can in the smallest degree interest the reader, but because he ought to know that the “Blue Bird” exists.
 It is a delightful cafe, and one is served well.
 Besides the name is charming and appropriate.
 If Maeterlinck’s blue bird*can flourish anywhere, surely it can at Burnham.’